pouladzade/vehicle-tracking/README.md

 ### Working on the Backend

-The backend code is located in the `packages/backend` directory.
+The backend code is located in the `backend` directory.
 It's a standard Express.js application with TypeScript.

 ### Working on the Frontend

-The frontend code is located in the `packages/frontend` directory.
+The frontend code is located in the `frontend` directory.
 It's a Next.js application with TypeScript and Tailwind CSS.

 ### Working on Shared Code